When Sarah sent over her dramatic sitting room makeover we couldn’t wait to share it. Here’s her letter:

-Here’s the bleak before:
+Here’s the crazy and cluttered before:

-And here’s the brilliant after:
+And the serene and soothing after:

 - Expedit shelf (included in the total Expedit Workstation) -$120